The Politics of Personalized News Aggregation: Introduction

-An important implication of strict obedience is that local deviations from a symmetric policy profile wouldn't change voters' votes for either recommendation they may receive, suggesting that policy polarization could arise in equilibrium even if candidates are office-motivated.
+An important implication of strict obedience is that local deviations from a policy profile wouldn't change voters' voting decisions regardless of the recommendations they receive, suggesting that a positive degree of policy polarization could arise in equilibrium even if candidates are office-motivated.
 We define \emph{policy polarization} as the maximal distance between candidates' positions among all symmetric perfect Bayesian equilibria.
-In the baseline model with three types of voters, our main theorem shows that if strict obedience holds for every feasible symmetric policy profile (hereafter \emph{uniform strict obedience}), then policy polarization equals the \emph{disciplining voter's policy latitude}.
+In the baseline model featuring left-leaning, centrist, and right-leaning voters, our main theorem shows that policy polarization is strictly positive and equals the \emph{disciplining voter's policy latitude}.

-A voter's \emph{policy latitude} is the maximum policy such that even if a candidate deviates unilaterally from the symmetric policy profile to the voter's most preferred position, he still cannot \emph{attract} the voter, i.e., win the latter's support even if news is unfavorable to his fitness.
-Policy latitude captures a voter's \emph{resistance} to policy deviations, which decreases with the voter's preference for the deviating candidate's policies and increases with his pessimism about the latter's fitness following unfavorable news.
-It is strictly positive mainly due to uniform strict obedience.